 To maintain an effective lookout, boaters should:

-- Regularly check blind spots and areas behind their vessel.
+- Every operator is required to regularly check blind spots and areas behind their vessel.

 - Employ the use of navigation aids and navigation lights to significantly enhance visibility, particularly during nighttime or reduced visibility conditions.